 The International Knowledge Network of Women in Politics (iKNOW Politics) is a unique platform that draws on the expertise of these four partners, acting as a one-stop shop for experts in the area of women’s political participation, as well as a platform that fosters exchange, dialogue and knowledge creation for all who are engaged in promoting women’s political participation.

 Since its inception in 2007, iKNOW Politics’ goal is to increase the participation and effectiveness of women in political life by allowing users to:

 - Access resources, including the online library and the information and expertise of other users, experts and practitioners;

-- Create knowledge through mediated discussion forums, information exchange and consolidated expert responses to member queries; and
+- Create knowledge in discussion forums and expert responses to member queries; and

-- Share experiences by using tools specifically designed to facilitate the exchange of lessons learned and best practices among members of a global community committed to the advancement of women in politics.
+- Share experiences by facilitating the exchange of lessons learned and best practices among members of a global community committed to the advancement of women in politics.

 All content and resources on the iKNOW Politics Web site are available in Arabic, English, French and Spanish.